Trauma, PTSD & Me: My Long Road of Recovery, Part #2

 - Holding $500MXN peso notes.
 This one surprised me when I got cash out from the bank but scared the shit out of me.
 I froze and just stood there, my hands shaking.

 As I grow to trust a guy, I can relax and enjoy feeling safe around them.
 But even just from writing this list, it’s clear to me that I still have a lot of work to do on my triggers.
+As a trauma survivor, a lot of random experiences cause me to relive parts of my experience, and it’s still affecting my well-being on a daily basis.
 I need to do more to understand and process them, rather than suppressing how they make me feel.

 “Knowing what we feel is the first step to knowing why we feel that way.”

-I’m not one to naturally do yoga or meditate, but The Body Keeps the Score talked about it so much, I felt like I had to try it.
+I’m not one to naturally do yoga or meditate, but The Body Keeps the Score talked about it so much as an evidence-based intervention and form of self-care, that I felt like I had to try it.
 I found this sequence focused on PTSD from Yoga with Adriene to be really helpful.
 In fact, when I did it the first couple times, I cried.
 Particularly when she instructed me to look over my shoulder and imagine Benji, her dog, behind me.